 The Nebraska Secretary of State serves on the following state boards:

 Pardons Board.
-Three person board (Governor, Attorney General, Secretary of State), considers applications for pardons of criminal convictions and commutations of sentences.
+This three-person board (Governor, Attorney General, Secretary of State) considers applications for pardons of criminal convictions and commutations of sentences.

 Real Estate Commission (Chair).
 The commission regulates the real estate industry and licenses real estate brokers and agents.